SaswatPadhi/saswatpadhi.github.io/_blogposts/2024_01_mermaidjs-setup/index.md

 #### <i class='fas fa-eye-slash'></i> Rendering Inside `<details>`

-The next issue on my plate was debugging invisible Mermaid diagrams inside `<details>` --- I didn't see any errors on the console and DOM inspection revealed that diagrams were indeed being generated, but they were super, ultra, tiny!
+The next issue on my plate was debugging invisible Mermaid diagrams inside `<details>` This was only onbserved on Firefox (my default web browser on PC) though;
+maybe Chrome has some special sauce that somehow mitigates this issue.
+On Firefox, I saw no errors on the console, and DOM inspection revealed that diagrams were indeed being generated!
+But, they were super, ultra, tiny!
 Here's an example:

 <div class='pure-g' markdown='1' style='margin-bottom: 0;'>